-Totonho is self-taught artist.
-Still he is not a typical Brazilian naive painter.
+Totonho’s paintings reflect his strong love and sensibility for the environment.
 His subjects and technique are hardly traditional, and his paintings defy classification.

 Sketches of Brazil